hakavlad/nohang/README.md

 ### What is the problem?

-OOM Killer doesn't prevent OOM.
+OOM killer doesn't prevent OOM conditions.

 ### Solution